 The Bineks in retirement

-By the year 1970 many business owners in Wedgwood, like the Bineks, were approaching retirement age.
-The Bineks closed their business but they never stopped baking at home.
-They were known for their hospitality and for encouraging passers-by to stop in for coffee and fresh-baked pastries.
+The Bineks closed their business but they never stopped baking at home in their house on 35th Ave NE at the corner of NE 77th Street.
+They were known for their hospitality and for inviting passers-by to stop in for coffee and fresh-baked pastries.
 The Bineks lived in Wedgwood for the rest of their lives and were the epitome of the Wedgwood spirit of neighborliness.

 Sources: